 Bottomless ice pits beneath thin layers of snow.
 Sharp ice ridges, one after another, like frozen waves across the land.
 Howling winds and blowing ice crystals.

-Jade Hameister knew going to the South Pole would be hard.
-But she didn’t know it would be this hard.
-She fought against the cold wind.
-All she could do was take one step at a time.
+Jade Hameister knew her South Pole journey would be hard.
+But she never imagined it would be this unforgiving.
+She bent into the wind and strained to pull the heavy supply sled strapped to her waist.
+All she could do was put one ski in front of the other, one small step at a time.

 Jade hauled her heavy sled into strong winds.

 Jade's breath froze on her face mask.

 Jade struggled to drag her sled over the ice.